LostOxygen/llm-confidentiality/README.md

 - Creating enhanced system prompts to safely instruct an LLM to keep a secret key safe -> [jump](#generate-system-prompt-datasets)

 >[!WARNING]
 ><b>Hardware aceleration is only fully supported for CUDA machines running Linux.
-MPS on MacOS should somehow work but Windows with CUDA could face some issues.</b>
+MPS on MacOS should somewhat work but Windows with CUDA could face some issues.</b>

 ## Setup
 Before running the code, install the requirements: